 As with any plan, there is always additional, unpredicted developments in-year which requires our immediate attention.
 In these situations we prioritise our resources to ensure that the additional urgent work can be completed.
+Therefore in these instances proposed targets may not proceed as planned.

-In order to enhance the accessibility of the document, key terms used are highlighted in blue, and explained in a Glossary (from page 15 onwards).
+In order to enhance the accessibility of the document, key terms used are highlighted in purple, and explained in a Glossary (from page 22 onwards).